-7.01 PROCEDURE
+7.01 Procedure

-- 1. In safeguarding assessment quality, the Examination Boards focus on 4 levels: - programme assessment plan (incl. final attainment targets); - exams, based on test schemes, module descriptions, student evaluations and reports of the test-committee (incl. link between learning goals and final attainment targets); - theses, based on reports on reassessments of theses; - qualifications of examiners (appointment based on requirements as determined in R&G art.
-4.02). - 2.
-The Examination Boards have at least two yearly meetings with the programme director to discuss assessment quality and reports the outcomes of these meetings to the programme director.
-For this purpose use is made of the SAQ-protocol.
+- 1. In safeguarding assessment quality, the Examination Boards focus on 4 levels: - programme assessment plan (incl. final attainment targets); - exams, based on test schemes, module descriptions, student evaluations and reports of the testcommittee (incl. link between learning goals and final attainment targets); - theses, based on reports on reassessments of theses; - qualifications of examiners (appointment based on requirements as determined in R&G art.
+4.02). - The Examination Boards have (if applicable) at least two yearly meetings with the programme management to discuss assessment quality, and reports the outcomes of these meetings to the programme director.
+For this purpose a SAQ-protocol has been made.